Prixix/BuilderTask/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/Prixix/BuilderTask/issues).
+You can also take a look at the [contributing guide](https://github.com/Prixix/BuilderTask/blob/main/CONTRIBUTING.md).

 ## Show your support